Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/cloud-gateways-transit-gateway.md

 ## Create a Transit Gateway in Cloud Provider

-To use transit gateway, you need to create a transit gateway in your cloud provider.
+To use transit gateway, you must create a transit gateway in your cloud provider.
 You should create the transit gateway in the same region of the same provider as the {{site.konnect_short_name}} network is in.
 For example, if you want to create a transit gateway in the {{site.konnect_short_name}} network in the EU southwest region of AWS, you should also create the transit gateway in the EU southwest region of AWS.
 Currently we support [AWS Transit Gateway](/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways) and [Azure Virtual Network Gateway](/konnect/gateway-manager/dedicated-cloud-gateways/azure-peering).
 You can refer to the {{site.konnect_short_name}} documents above to see how to create transit gateways and how to save the configuration used to create `{{ crd }}`s.